leicuhk/leicuhk.github.io/_pages/about.md

 \[Nov.
 2024\] Our paper "Beamforming Optimization for Robust Sensing and Communication in Dynamic Mmwave MIMO Networks" has been accepted by IEEE Journal on Selected Areas in Communications.

 \[Jan.
-2024\] I successfully defended my Ph.D. dissertation "Efficient CSI sensing for multi-antenna communications".
+2024\] I successfully defended my Ph.D. dissertation "Efficient CSI Sensing for Multi-antenna Communications".

 \[Dec.
 2023\] Our paper "ISAC Beamforming Optimization for Robust Transmission in Dynamic MmWave MIMO Networks" was accepted by IEEE ICASSP, 2024.